cidme/CIDME/README.md

 # CIDME (_Pronounced SID-MEE_)
 Contextual IDentity Management Engine - Much more than just contact/identity management - Integrated/embedded engine with REST API access to contextualized identity information.

+📌⛔⚠ **_IMPORTANT NOTE:_ This project is in it's very early stages.
+Therefore anything in this document may change at any time, and any information in this document may also be incorrect or outdated at any point!!!**

 <a name="toc"/>
 ## Table of Contents